amWRit/Ed-dyRun/README.md

 	- The player can use the _restart button_ to restart the game and play again.

 # Assets Used
-The environment assets (road, skydome, mountainbox) and character were downloaded from Unity's official __Create with Code__ tutorials, which were provided for free to learn.
+The environment assets (road, skydome, mountainbox) and character were downloaded from Unity's official [__Create with Code__](https://learn.unity.com/course/create-with-code) tutorials, which were provided for free to learn.

-The numbers, operations and alphabet models were modeled using [TinkerCAD](https://www.tinkercad.com "TinkerCAD").
+The numbers, operations and alphabet models were modeled using [__TinkerCAD__](https://www.tinkercad.com "TinkerCAD").

 # Cool Effects Used
 ## Animation